mayoras/pypassCLI/README.md

-## Pypass
+## PypassCLI
-A simple password manager written in python
+A simple password manager CLI written in python using MySQL Database